Costs of Motor-Vehicle Injuries

 To estimate costs of motor-vehicle crashes that occur on the job, click on the “Costs of Other Injuries” tab.

-Expressed on a per death basis, the cost of all motor-vehicle crashes (fatal, nonfatal injury, and property damage) was $10,770,000.
-This includes the cost of 1 death, 52 nonfatal disabling injuries, and 263 property damage crashes (including minor injuries).
-This average may be used to estimate the motor-vehicle crash costs for a state provided that there are at least 10 deaths and only one or two occurred in each fatal crash.
+Expressed on a per death basis, the cost of all motor-vehicle crashes (fatal, nonfatal injury, and property damage) was $10,600,000.
+This includes the cost of 1 death, 53 nonfatal disabling injuries, and 202 property damage crashes (including minor injuries).
+This average may be used to estimate the motor-vehicle crash costs for a state provided that there are at least 10 deaths and only 1 or 2 occurred in each fatal crash.
 If there are fewer than 10 deaths, estimate the costs of deaths, nonfatal disabling injuries, and property damage crashes separately.

 Cost-benefit analysis.
 These figures are appropriate for measuring the economic loss to a community resulting from past motor-vehicle crashes.
 They should not be used, however, in computing the dollar value of future benefits due to traffic safety measures because they do not include the value of a person’s natural desire to live longer or to protect the quality of one’s life (what people are willing to pay for improved safety).
 Work has been done to create the necessary theoretical groundwork and empirical valuation of injury costs under the “willingness to pay” or comprehensive cost concept.
 Estimates are based on the comprehensive cost concept and should be used for cost-benefit analyses wherever feasible.